alexvollmer/archive.alexvollmer.com/content/posts/2010/07/03/working-with-uiautomation.md

 <sup><a href="#note5">5</a></sup>.
 Let's hope that we can bring the two
 approaches together to have one fantastic automation tool.

-One thing that none of these tools can really help you with is building reliable, repeatable test harnesses.
+One thing that <strike>none of these tools</strike> UI Automation can't really help you with is building reliable, repeatable test harnesses.
 One of the hardest parts of making good integration tests is setting up application state to test various modes of your application.
 This is one of the reasons why xUnit-style tests don't work well for automation.
 Too often people write fine-grained tests that have an implicit order, each test relying on the side-effects of the previous one.
 This makes your tests highly-coupled and extremely brittle.

 In my application I have a couple of initial application states to test.
 None of these tools provides much help for that.
 For now, I've chosen to sprinkle